You just started your blog and now it’s time to step up your game. But there is SO much you need to do.

 Pro tip: If you fear that you’ll find it useful in the future, keep a bookmarks tab for opt-in pages or blog posts and categorize them by topic such as “Business” or “Courses.”
-Then when you reach that stage in your journey you can go back to reference them!When you’re feeling overwhelmed with projects, ask yourself: is this going to help me get closer… Click To Tweet
+Then when you reach that stage in your journey you can go back to reference them!When you’re feeling overwhelmed with projects, ask yourself: is this going to help me get closer to where I want to be with my blog?
+Click To Tweet

 5. Keep a running list of ideas in one place

 Do you ever find yourself in the middle of writing a post or newsletter and then out of nowhere, you get an a-ha blogging moment?